Posted on March 29 2019

 Hamilton Pilot Pioneer

-We’ve highlighted Hamilton in a few of our articles, particularly their fine history of producing watches for the railroads and the US army.
+I’ve highlighted Hamilton in a few of my articles, particularly their fine history of producing watches for the railroads and the US army.
 Like Seagull, Hamilton issued watches to the military, this included their marine chronometers that were used by both the US and Allied navies in WWII.

 The watch comes in at a substantial 45mm and is powered by a quartz movement.
 You can pick this model up for a little over £100.